SPONSORS, CONTRACT RESEARCH ORGANIZATIONS AND MONITORS

 As applicable, submit the officially sealed FDA-525 or envelope as an exhibit to the EIR, with the Investigative Report as an attachment, or with the other associated records/documents with a DOC Sample.

-The important difference today is digital cameras are capable of recording high resolution images on the order of ten megapixels.
-The corresponding image file sizes can be over ten megabytes when using uncompressed file formats.
+The important difference today is digital cameras are capable of recording high resolution images on the order of twenty to thirty megapixels.
+The corresponding image file sizes can be over fifteen megabytes when using uncompressed file formats.
 To cope with the increased file sizes, digital camera manufacturers have introduced non-volatile flash memory cards which can record digital images, delete images, and be recorded over and over again.
 This presents a new issue since the original digital images, which are captured at the moment when the images are recorded on the memory card, will be copied at a later time to a CD-R or other permanent storage media.
 Due to the cost of flash memory cards and the large file sizes, it is not feasible to purchase new memory cards for each inspection/investigation as you did using photographic film.
 You will be working with an “original copy” of the images which have to be copied in the exact format to a CD-R or DVD-R as they were originally recorded on the flash memory card to preserve the chain of custody.
 The term “other permanent storage media” includes the hard-drive on the work computer/laptop of the investigator, and not a shared or personal computer.
 In order to preserve the chain of custody, it is acceptable to transfer the images from the flash memory card onto the hard-drive and then burn the images onto a CD-R or DVD-R, so long as the images have not been altered in any way before being burned onto the CD-R or DVD-R.

 In the same manner, digital video recordings may involve the use of different media types such as tapes, CD-Rs or DVD-Rs, or built-in hard drives.
 If you cannot handle the original video recording as in IOM 188.8.131.52.4, you will need to create an “original copy” of the video recording.